Commonwealth Games: Notable competitors

 Lawn bowler Willie Wood from Scotland was the first competitor to have competed in seven Commonwealth Games, from 1974 to 2002, a record equalled in 2014 by Isle of Man cyclist Andrew Roche.
 They have both been surpassed by David Calvert of Northern Ireland who in 2018 attended his 11th games.

-Sitiveni Rabuka was a Prime Minister of Fiji.
+Sitiveni Rabuka was a prime minister of Fiji.
 Beforehand he represented Fiji in shot put, hammer throw, discus and the decathlon at the 1974 British Commonwealth Games held in Christchurch, New Zealand.

 Greg Yelavich, a sports shooter from New Zealand, has won 12 medals in seven games from 1986 to 2010.

 Lawn bowler Robert Weale has represented Wales in 8 Commonwealth Games, 1986–2014, winning 2 gold, 3 silver and 1 bronze.

 Nauruan weightlifter Marcus Stephen won twelve medals at the Games between 1990 and 2002, of which seven gold, and was elected President of Nauru in 2007.
 His performance has helped place Nauru (the smallest independent state in the Commonwealth, at 21 km2 and with a population of fewer than 9,400 in 2011) in twenty-second place on the all-time Commonwealth Games medal table.

 Australian swimmer Ian Thorpe has won 10 Commonwealth Games gold medals and 1 silver medal.
 At the 1998 Commonwealth Games in Kuala Lumpur, he won 4 gold medals.
 At the 2002 Commonwealth Games in Manchester, he won 6 gold medals and 1 silver medal.

 Chad le Clos, South Africa's most decorated swimmer, has won 18 medals from four Commonwealth Games (2010, 2014, 2018 & 2022), seven of which are gold.
 At the 2014 Commonwealth Games in Glasgow, he won two gold medals, one silver medal, and four bronze medals.
 At the 2018 Commonwealth Games in Gold Coast, he won three golds, a silver and a bronze.

 English actor Jason Statham took part as a diver in the 1990 Commonwealth Games.

 At the 2022 Commonwealth Games in Birmingham, Australian singer Cody Simpson won a gold medal as a swimmer at the men's 4 × 100 metre freestyle relay and a silver at the men's 4 × 100 metre medley relay.

+Niuean prime minister Dalton Tagelagi competed in lawn bowls at the 2022 Commonwealth Games while in office, having also competed in 2014 and 2018.

+Media coverage

+The BBC was the principal broadcaster from 1954 to 2022 apart from the first four editions in 1930, 1934, 1938 and 1950.
+On 19 December 2025, it is announced that the 2026 Commonwealth Games in Glasgow will be shown live on TNT Sports for the first time on paywall television instead of on free-to-air television.
+Channel 5 will show the daily highlights for the 2026 edition.